petetanru/petetanru.github.io/_projects/rnn-marx.md

 ---
 layout: post
-title:  "The wisdom of Marx with seq2seq"
+title:  "The wisdom of Marx with char-rnn"
 date:   2017-06-17 15:43:00 +0700
 tag: AI, marx, rnn, deep-learning
 ---

 ### Quick recurrent neural network text generation with Marx

 Marx had many great and poor insights about society.
-I'm keen to see if a simple seq2seq LSTM recurrent neural network can reproduce either of the above by reading Das Kapital Vol.1, his masterpiece.
+I'm keen to see if a simple character LSTM recurrent neural network can reproduce either of the above by reading Das Kapital Vol.1, his masterpiece.
 Let's go!

 ```python